MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections-advanced.md

 Some question types are limited.
 For example, the entity lookup question type will not reference the Dynamics 365 database records.

 > [!Note]
-> The export to PDF function on the Inspection only exports blank inspections without responses.
+> The export to PDF function on the inspection only exports blank inspections without responses.

-## Export Inspection Responses in PDF
+## Export inspection responses as PDF

 > [!Note]
 > The feature in this section is currently available as early access.
 For more information, see the article on [how to opt in to early access updates](https://docs.microsoft.com/power-platform/admin/opt-in-early-access-updates).

 Inspection responses can also be exported as a PDF from the work order service task.
-There is a new button 'Export Responses' on the work order service task which saves the inspection in the same format and with the responses filled in.
+There is a new option - **Export Responses** - on the work order service task that saves the inspection in the same format and with the responses filled in.

 > [!div class="mx-imgBorder"]
 > ![Screenshot showing export response as PDF experience on service task.](./media/export-inspection-response-as-pdf.png)

-On mobile also this button can be used to generate the Inspection response PDF which can be saved and also shared with others.
+**Export Responses** can also be used on mobile to generate the inspection response PDF, which can be saved and shared with others.

 > [!div class="mx-imgBorder"]
 > ![Screenshot showing exported response PDF from the service task.](./media/export-inspection-response-as-pdf2.png)

-#### Known limitations with exporting Inspection responses
+### Known limitations with exporting inspection responses

-- Export Responses to PDF does not support custom date or number format set using the personalization settings.
-Date or number would show in the default format.
+- The export responses to PDF feature does not support custom date or number formats set using the personalization settings.
+Date or number will show in the default format.
-- Export Inspection to PDF does not support right-to-left (RTL) languages like Hebrew and Arabic.
+- The export inspection to PDF feature does not support right-to-left languages like Hebrew and Arabic.
-- Export Inspection to PDF and Export Responses to PDF do not support Asian languages like Hindi and Chinese (available April 2021).
+- Export inspection to PDF and export responses to PDF features do not support Asian languages like Hindi and Chinese (available April 2021).

 ## Import and export inspection templates